theSage21/BookRead/README.md

 BKRD generates one file in your home folder called `.bkrd`

-This is the file used to keep track of last read positions in the books you read.
+This is the file used to keep track of last read positions in the books you have read.

 For example in my laptop, it is the file `/home/arjoonn/.bkrd`